hexikani/pulsechain-docs/node-setup.md

 ## Running EL Erigon node

-You can manually setup the `go-erigon` Docker container with PulseChain Execution Layer node by running:
+You can manually setup the `erigon` Docker container with PulseChain Execution Layer node by running:
 ```sh
 docker run -d \
   --stop-timeout=180 \